aquasecurity/tracee/RELEASING.md

    4. Update `home`, `version` and `appVersion` properties in [`deploy/helm/tracee/Chart.yaml`] - [example](https://github.com/aquasecurity/tracee/pull/2195)
 	 5. Create a PR with the tags bump
 1. Run tests and checks
-   1. Check that there are no verifier issues when choosing all events in tracee-ebpf (using `--trace e='*'`)
+   1. Check that there are no verifier issues when choosing all events in tracee-ebpf (using `--filter e='*'`)
    1. Check both CO-RE and non CO-RE builds
    1. Run all unit, integration, and e2e tests
    1. Sanity checks for different special features